 The Federal Government and the German states (Länder) set up the Excellence Initiative (2005–2017) that provided additional support for research activities in various disciplines at German universities.
 The 4.6 billion euros it invested has had a tangible impact: graduate schools, excellence clusters and future projects have enriched the university landscape, given research a real boost and created outstanding training facilities for young researchers.
 Now, this successful programme is being continued in the form of the Excellence Strategy.
 It is again investing in cutting-edge university research while supporting excellence clusters and excellence universities with annual funding totalling 533 million euros.

 Higher education institutions offer a broad spectrum of research activities, including basic research and applied research and development (R&D).
-Over 100,000 of Germany’s approx. 390,000 R&D researchers work at higher education institutions and university hospitals.
+Over 100,000 of Germany’s more than 400,000 R&D researchers work at higher education institutions and university hospitals.

-Higher education institutions spend a total of 15.3 billion euros on research and development.
-About half – 7.5 billion euros – comes from third-party funding.
+Higher education institutions spend a total of 16.6 billion euros on research and development.
+Nearly half (7.5 billion euros) comes from third-party funding.

 Third-party funding for research projects is sought from both publicly funded sponsors and private donors.
 The most important provider of third-party funding (2.5 billion euros) is the publicly funded Deutsche Forschungsgemeinschaft (German Research Foundation, DFG).
-The Federal Government and the German states are also important providers of third-party funding (2.0 billion euros), followed by industry with 1.4 billion euros.
+The Federal Government and the German states are also important providers of third-party funding (2.1 billion euros), followed by industry with 1.5 billion euros (2016).

 The largest share of R&D expenditure, roughly 3.8 billion euros, goes to the engineering sciences; they are closely followed by medicine and health research, which have access to roughly 3.7 billion euros a year.